 - Historical Milestone – National Museum of Australia

-- Indigenous cultural events and commemorative events – Australia Government Department of Veterans Affairs
+- Aboriginal and Torres Strait Islander veterans – Australia Government Department of Veterans Affairs

 - How to run a great book swap - Indigenous Literacy Foundation

 Some ideas to organise events and programs related to Indigenous culture and history may include: